Answering your questions

 More importantly, this is your time to connect with other new students, learn the specifics of your academic school/college, access academic support and resources, get familiar with campus resources and ask questions.
 Even if you already know people on campus, Orientation will give you a comprehensive overview of the resources and services available to you as a new student.

-You may also need to complete placement tests and the VCU Registration Survey, please check the appropriate Accepted Student Checklist to ensure you have completed all the required steps prior to registering for orientation.
+You may also need to complete placement tests and the VCU Registration Survey, please check the appropriate Accepted Student Checklist to ensure you have completed all the required steps prior to registering for Orientation.

-All first-year students are required to take the math placement test before attending Orientation.
 Transfer students who are not transferring in a college-level math or statistics course must also complete math placement.
 It enables the math department to have a general idea of how many sections of each type of math to open for class registration and helps your academic advisor have a good idea of which math courses to consider when helping you build your schedule.

 All new students will have the opportunity to meet with an academic advisor and will complete course registration before the start of the semester.